Term structure modelling with overnight rates beyond stochastic continuity: Hedging in the presence of stochastic discontinuities

 where the function $G(\rho_t,t,S,T,K)$ is explicitly given in Proposition \ref{prop:caplet_price}, replacing $A(t,S)$ by $\widehat{A}(t,S)$ in the definition of the quantity $\Xi(S,T)$ and $\alpha(s)$ by $\hat{\alpha}(s)$ in the definition of $\Gamma_1(t,S)$.

-In view of Proposition \ref{prop:LRM}, the component $\zeta^H$ of the locally risk-minimizing strategy $\varphi^H$ is determined by two terms: a first term representing the continuous Delta-hedging strategy and an additional term that takes into account the discontinuities dates $\cS=\{s_1,\ldots,s_M\}$.
+In view of Theorem \ref{prop:LRM}, the component $\zeta^H$ of the locally risk-minimizing strategy $\varphi^H$ is determined by two terms: a first term representing the continuous Delta-hedging strategy and an additional term that takes into account the expected jump dates $\cS=\{s_1,\ldots,s_M\}$.

 \begin{proposition} Suppose that Assumption \ref{ass:MRP_simple} holds.
 Consider a caplet delivering at date $T$ the payoff $(T-S)(F(S,T)-K)^+$, for $S\in[0,T]$ and $K>0$.
 The locally risk-minimizing strategy $\varphi^H=(\zeta^H,v^H)$ is determined by the process $\zeta^H=(\zeta^H_t)_{t\in[0,T]}$ defined by